 Do you want to eat foods that help you feel better, stay slim, and avoid diet-related diseases?
 Do you want to be healthier by eating delicious “super” foods?

 If so, claim your FREE copy, right now, of the definitive nutrition guide on living a longer, healthier, happier life.

 The Functional Medicine researchers designed a weight loss plan utilizing the right kinds of foods and nutrients for healthy weight loss.
 The high-protein, low-carb diet they designed not only supports cells’ fat-burning pathways and protects healthy lean tissues, like muscles, it also promotes healthy blood sugar management and cardiovascular health and helps keep dieters feeling energized and satiated.

-The weight loss program consists of a simple set of 5 keys.
-The research conducted at the Functional Medicine Research Center shows that by sticking to the 5 keys for 3 to 6 months, you will burn stored fat and maintain muscle in a way that supports healthy blood sugar balance and overall health.
-The 5 keys for healthy weight loss are:
+The weight-loss program consists of a simple set of five keys.
+The research conducted at the Functional Medicine Research Center shows that by sticking to the five keys for three to six months, you will burn stored fat and maintain muscle in a way that supports healthy blood sugar balance and overall health.
+The keys for healthy weight loss are:

 - Limiting carbohydrates

 - Restricting unhealthy fats and enhancing omega-6/omega-3 balance